ianschae/ALS-Assistive-Tech/README.md

 Some libraries like rpi_rf and python-vlc may have additional dependencies or steps for installation.
 Refer to the linked documentation for each library for detailed instructions.

+### Running the Application
+To launch the application, navigate to the project's directory in your terminal and run:

+python3 main.py
 ## Setting Up the Hardware
 ### IR Transmitter:
 Connect the IR transmitter to the designated GPIO pins on your Raspberry Pi.